lupyuen/lupyuen.github.io/src/pr.md

 ## Testing

-TODO

-Provide evidence that our Pull Request does what it's supposed to do.
+Under "Testing", we provide evidence that our Pull Request __does what it's supposed to do.__ We fill in the...

-(And that it won't do what it's _not supposed_ to do)

-- (optional) commands used for testing
+- __Commands__ used for testing

-- (optional) logs, super helpful for debugging
+- __Output Logs__ captured from our testing

+Like this...

 >   _"We tested with QEMU our implementation of GIC v2:_